WXTV-DT: Newscasts

 Local news began with the station, originally in the form of half-hour newscasts at 7 and 11 p.m. (later changed to 6 and 11).
 From 1981 to 1985, Enrique Gratas was WXTV's news director.
 In 1999, an hour-long morning newscast was added to the station's evening news broadcasts, the first Spanish-language morning news program in the New York market.
-In addition to the newscasts, the station produces news updates for Altice USA's News 12 Networks on weekdays.
+In addition to the newscasts, the station produces news updates for Optimum's News 12 Networks on weekdays.

 Since the late 1990s, as the Hispanic population in New York has grown, WXTV's ratings have grown to become competitive with the market's English-language stations.
-WXTV won the July 2008 sweeps period and also became the first Spanish-language television station to win all three evening slots (local newscasts at 6 and 11 and the national news at 6:30 pm).
+WXTV won the July 2008 sweeps period and also became the first Spanish-language television station to win all three evening slots (local newscasts at 6 and 11 and the national news at 6:30 p.m.).
 WXTV's 6 p.m. newscast was also No. 1 among the 25–54 demographic, followed by WABC-TV, WCBS-TV, WNJU, WNYW and WNBC.
 WXTV's 6 p.m. newscast ended the 2011 calendar year as the number-one newscast in that timeslot in the entire United States in any language among adults 18–49.

 In 2020, the late newscast, Solo a las Once (Only at 11), was retooled with an in-depth format.